nishadil/MFA/README.md

 A php library for Multi-factor authentication (MFA).
 MFA also known as 2FA or two factor authentication.

+### What is TOTP
+The TOTP algorithm follows an open standard documented in [RFC 6238][RFC6238].
+The inputs include a shared secret key and the system time.

 # Installation
-This library can be installed using `Composer`.
+This library can be installed using [Composer].
 To install, please use following command
 ```bash
 composer require nishadil/uuid
 ```